-Gaurav‘s apparent nonchalance belies decades of sailing experience – there’s little he hasn’t already faced, both in the water and out of it.
+If Gaurav seems calm, it’s because he has decades of sailing experience – there’s little he hasn’t already faced, both in the water and out of it.
 “I wanted to be the first Indian to sail non-stop around the world solo,” he admits.
 The idea came to him around 2007, shortly before he won the 2008 National Offshore Sailing Championship and around the time he met Captain (retd) Dilip Donde, the decorated Indian Navy man.
 At that time, Donde was planning Project Sagar Parikrama, which involved constructing a sailboat in India and sailing it around the world.
 Donde began his journey on August 19, 2009 and finished on May 19, 2010.

 A chance to be extraordinary

 Gaurav’s sailing days began as a kid in Mumbai.
 Born into a working-class home – his father was a forklift operator and his mother worked as a lab technician – growing up around people with more privilege only made Gaurav determined to find something which made him extraordinary.
 That came when he was introduced to the Sea Cadet Corps’ Training Ship Jawahar.
 He went on to win several offshore sailing championships in India.